sharedworkforce/sharedworkforce-demo-rails/README.markdown

 ## Creating a user

-Visit `http://localhost:5000` and follow the link to create a users.
+Visit `http://localhost:5000` and follow the link to create a user.
+Enter a username and choose a photo.
 Once the photo is uploaded, it will be sent to Shared Workforce for moderation.
 If you leave your local app running, it will wait for a response for the task and moderate the photo.
-(Note that if you stop the server before the task is completed, you won't see the response in your local app.)
+(Note that if you stop the server before the task is completed, you won't see the response in your local app).
 Typically it will take anything from a couple of minutes to an hour for your task to be completed.